 IIRR’s priority areas of work and range of activities for COVID-19 Rural Response

-We are committed to supporting the global fight against the coronavirus and our plans are gearing forward to respond in areas that may include but are not limited to:
+Above all, we are committed to supporting the global fight against the coronavirus.
+Below are our plans are gearing forward to respond in areas that may include but are not limited to:

 Community-managed Disaster Risk Reduction